 You might need to pay a healthcare surcharge (called the ‘immigration health surcharge’ or IHS) as part of your immigration application.

-If you’re making your immigration application online or through a premium service centre, you pay the surcharge as part of your application or when you book an appointment.
+If you’re making your immigration application online, you pay the surcharge as part of your application or when you book an appointment.

 If you’re applying by post, you pay the surcharge online before you send your application.
 You’ll need to include the IHS reference number on your application form.

 - you’ve paid the healthcare surcharge (or are exempt from paying it)